G3Dx5/facefolderdb/README.md

 ## Todo:
-    * hash the images and store to the database
+    Markup : * hash the images and store to the database
     * check if the unknown is in the database first (after hash added to database) If hash found print "already found"
-    * create a new folder / file structure for each run
-    * args for the destination folder
+    * create a new folder / file structure for each run args for the destination folder

 ## Use / Paramaters:
     python3 scriptname -i <imagename_of_unknown> -s source_directory

     eg. python3 facefolderdb.py -i unknown_face.jpg -s image_files